St. Mary's Honor Center v. Hicks: Supreme Court

-Souter J dissented (joined by White, Blackmun, and Stevens), arguing an employer would be better off presenting an untruthful explanation of its actions than presenting none at all.
+Justice Souter dissented (joined by White, Blackmun, and Stevens), arguing an employer would be better off presenting an untruthful explanation of its actions than presenting none at all.
 He would have held that in Title VII employment discrimination cases, proof of a prima facie case not only raised an inference of discrimination, but also, in the absence of further evidence, created a mandatory presumption in favor of the plaintiff.
 He said the majority's approach was "inexplicable in forgiving employers who present false evidence in court".
 He said the following: